crzcssdy/Crowdfunding_ETL/README.md

 2. Once the tables are created, use the Import/Export tool in pgAdmin to import the data from the .csv files located in the 'data' folder into their respective tables of the same name (ex: import data from 'category.csv' into table 'category').
 To avoid errors, import the data in the same order as the corresponding tables were created and account for the headers when doing the imports.

-3. Lines 50-61 of 'crowdfunding_db_schema.sql' can be run to verify that the data has been populated into the tables
+3. Lines 50-61 of 'crowdfunding_db_schema.sql' can be run to verify that the data has been populated into the tables.

 ## Authors